SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 Click the **Deploy** button at the bottom of the window to start the deployment of the .war file.

-After the deployment finishes, start your backend by clicking the **Start** button at the bottom of the window.
+After the deployment finishes, start your backend application by clicking the **Start** button at the bottom of the window.

 ![Backend-setup-cloud](https://raw.githubusercontent.com/wiki/SAP/fiori-for-ios-workshop/images/UpdateApplication_success.png)

-Now the SAP Cloud Platform starts the Java Application so you can use it as a backend.
+The SAP Cloud Platform will now start the Java Application so you can use it as a backend.
 This may take a few minutes.

 ![Backend-setup-cloud](https://user-images.githubusercontent.com/9074514/48111928-c9ea6e80-e208-11e8-86d4-f7bcf0eea6ec.png)